openNDS/openNDS/docs/source/config.rst

 openNDS uses specific HEXADECIMAL values to mark packets used by nftables as a bitwise mask.

 This mask can conflict with the requirements of other packages.

-However the defaults are fully compatible with the defaults used in mwan3 and sqm

-Any values set here are interpreted as in hex format.
+The defaults are fully compatible with the defaults used in mwan3 and sqm, however.
+Any values set here are interpreted as hex format.

 Option: fw_mark_authenticated
 -----------------------------